FS-Academy-Xi/js-principles-scope-chain-readme/README.md

 ![Nested elevators](https://curriculum-content.s3.amazonaws.com/web-development/js/principles/scope-chain-readme/nested_elevators.gif)

-In addition to the `#engineering` channel, every software engineer is a member of Flatbook's `#general` channel.
+In addition to the `#engineering` channel, every software engineer is a member of Axibook's `#general` channel.
 Engineers can see all of the messages sent in both channels.
 If a message in `#general` piques our interest, we can refer to the message in `#engineering` despite the fact that it was posted in `#general`.
 To bend the analogy back towards functions and scope, everything _declared_ in